 With the RFP process described in this Procurement Plan, PREPA seeks to comply with the requirements of the IRP and the Energy Bureau's Final Order and Procurement Plan Resolution.

-PREPA will contract with renewable energy and battery energy storage resources procured under this Plan-on a competitive basis, and PREPA will evaluate and select resource proposals, on a competitive basis in accordance with the process set forth in this Procurement Planbelow and in the RFP.
+PREPA will contract under this Plan, and PREPA will evaluate and select resource proposals, on a competitive basis in accordance with the process set forth below and in the RFP.

 - a.
-(Renewable Procurement Implementation Timeline) Act 82, as amended by Act 120, requires PREPA to procure renewable energy resources sinin the following quantities by the end of specified years: twenty percent (20%) by 2022, forty percent (40%) by 2025, sixty percent (60%) by 2040, and one hundred percent (100%) by 2050.
-In order to comply with these targets, PREPA will solicit proposals to develop renewable generation and energy storage resources that can achieve commercial operation within twenty-four (24) months from the relevant Contract's execution date.
-This timeline, the Energy Bureau has concluded, should provide the Proponent with enough time to finalize all-its arrangements required to proceed, which are expected to include:
+(Procurement Timeline) Act 82, as amended by Act 120, requires PREPA to procure renewable energy resources in the following quantities by the end of specified years: twenty percent (20%) by 2022, forty percent (40%) by 2025, sixty percent (60%) by 2040, and one hundred percent (100%) by 2050.
+In order to To comply with these targets, PREPA will solicit proposals to develop renewable generation and energy storage resources that can achieve commercial operation within twenty-four (24) months from the relevant Contract's execution date.
+This timeline, the Energy Bureau has concluded, should provide the Proponent with enough time to finalize all arrangements required to proceed, which are expected to include:

 - i.
 Site Control;

 - ii.
-Transmission Interconnect:
+Transmission Interconnect;

 - iii.
-Permitting and Licensing:
+Permitting and Licensing;

 - iv.
-Environmental Assessment:
+Environmental Assessment;

 - v.
-Engineer, Procure, & Construct (EPC) contract: and
+Engineer, Procure, & Construct (EPC) contract; and

-- vi.
-Financial Closure:
+vi.
+Financial Closure;